-The James Curry Nature Center is accessible off Skyline Drive near Canyon Lake in Comal County, Texas.
+James Curry Nature Center is accessible from Skyline Drive near Canyon Lake in Comal County, Texas.
 When I think of a nature center, I envision some type of visitors center that educates people on the local environment.
 The staff of the center may also give guided tours of various exhibits, or nature trails.
 Cibolo Nature Center in Boerne would fall under this category.
 You will not find anything of that sort at the James Curry Nature Center.
 Perhaps there are future plans for such a place.

 Many roads in this area seem to have the same name.
-I would think that defeats the purpose of naming roads, but that’s a different story.
-Skyline Drive twists and turns through the hilly area where you will see various residences, some with nice glass windows all over and some not so nice.
+I would think that defeats the purpose of naming roads, but that’s another story.
+Skyline Drive twists and turns through the hilly area where you will see various residences, some with nice glass windows all over, and some not so nice.

 The park is very wooded and there are good views of the treetops in many areas.
 There is no view of Canyon Lake from the park, but it is very peaceful and quiet.
 We did not see any wildlife on the hike, but it was very hot during the middle of the day.
 The ease of the hike makes it good for beginners.
-The rocky path is very wide and there are remains of asphalt in some areas.
+The rocky path is very wide and there are remnants of asphalt in some areas.
 This indicates that the park may have used a roadway at some point.